Travel

 Screenshot of the "Form Issue Reason" on an I-20

-Students who have a “Continued Attendance” I-20 and have previously obtained a Travel Signature on that document should check the “Date Issued” in the “Travel Endorsement” section.
+Students who have a “Continued Attendance” I-20 and have previously obtained a travel signature on that document should check the “Date Issued” in the “Travel Endorsement” section.

 The "Current Session Dates" above the "Travel Endorsement" section has no impact on a students' travel eligibility.
 The "Current Session Start Date" and "Current Session End Date" indicates the semester the travel signature was signed.
 It does not necessarily reflect the semester a student will use the I-20 to travel.